Curriculum Vitae

 University of Calgary

-WhatA multi-PI microbiome project needed reproducible statistical workflows that an MD, a PhD, and a registered dietitian could all act on — but lab notebooks were one-off scripts that broke between researchers.
+WhatA multi-PI microbiome project needed reproducible analysis an MD, PhD, and dietitian could all use.

 Machine Learning Data Scientist (Capstone)